The Asset Fabrication document is created by an FIS user to record an "asset under construction" by a campus department.

 Fabrication expenses must have object code 9600 - FABRICATION.
-The financial system assigns this object when you indicate Fabrication in the Items section of the KFS Requisition document or when processing a Purchasing Card Document and indicating an object code of 9600.
+The financial system assigns this object when you indicate Fabrication in the Items section of the KFS or AggieBuy Requisition document, or when processing a Procurement Card Document and indicating an object code of 9600.

 To transfer expenses involving a fabrication, create a Kuali Distribution of Income and Expense or General Error Correction document, using these guidelines: